 Freedom to Choose a Marriage Partner

 Islam has given freedom of choice to Muslims who wish to get married.
-Every individual has the right to select partner according to one’s choice.
+Every individual has the right to select the partner according to one’s choice.
 The mutual choice of both partners is given the highest consideration:

 “Do not prevent them from marrying their husbands when they agree between themselves in a lawful manner.”
 (Quran 2:232)